autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 ## Search Algorithms

-In AutoGluon, `autogluon.searcher` supports different search search strategies for both hyperparameter optimization and architecture search.
+In AutoGluon, `autogluon.core.searcher` supports different search search strategies for both hyperparameter optimization and architecture search.
 Beyond simply specifying the space of hyperparameter configurations to search over, you can also tell AutoGluon what strategy it should employ to actually search through this space.
 This process of finding good hyperparameters from a given search space is commonly referred to as *hyperparameter optimization* (HPO) or *hyperparameter tuning*.
-`autogluon.scheduler` orchestrates how individual training jobs are scheduled.
+`autogluon.core.scheduler` orchestrates how individual training jobs are scheduled.
 We currently support FIFO (standard) and Hyperband scheduling, along with search by random sampling or Bayesian optimization.
 These basic techniques are rendered surprisingly powerful by AutoGluon's support of asynchronous parallel execution.

 ### Bayesian Optimization

-Here is an example of using Bayesian Optimization using :class:`autogluon.searcher.SKoptSearcher`.
+Here is an example of using Bayesian Optimization using :class:`autogluon.core.searcher.SKoptSearcher`.

 Bayesian Optimization fits a probabilistic *surrogate model* to estimate the function that relates each hyperparameter configuration to the resulting performance of a model trained under this hyperparameter configuration.

 You can specify what kind of surrogate model to use (e.g., Gaussian Process, Random Forest, etc.), in addition to which acquisition function to employ (e.g., Expected Improvement, Lower Confidence Bound, etc.).
 In the following, we tell `fit` to perform Bayesian optimization using a Random Forest surrogate model with acquisitions based on Expected Improvement.
-For more information, see :class:`autogluon.searcher.SKoptSearcher`.
+For more information, see :class:`autogluon.core.searcher.SKoptSearcher`.

 ```{.python .input}
 time_limits = 2*60